influxdata/influxdb-client-js/influxdb-client-apis.postbucketsidmembersrequest.body.md

 ## PostBucketsIDMembersRequest.body property

-User to add as member
+A user to add as a member to the bucket.

 <b>Signature:</b>